iodepo/odis-arch/book/LocalContextsPlaceholder/intro.md

 Together, the Labels and Notices function to advance aspirations for Indigenous data sovereignty and Indigenous innovation.

-## Label or Notice Verification
+## Label or Notice Display and Verification

-When displaying Local Contexts Labels or Notices, the Label or Notice icon should always be displayed prominently on public-facing websites, digital collection pages, publications, etc. Ideally the Notice and Label title, icon, and text should all be visible.
+When displaying Local Contexts Labels or Notices in graphical formats, the Label or Notice icon should always be displayed prominently on public-facing websites, digital collection pages, publications, etc. Ideally the Notice and Label title, icon, and text should all be visible.
 If it is not possible to display all three, they must be easily accessible